Plan of Ayutla: Revolution of Ayutla

 The war continued without major battles or decisive victories.
 The government's most significant success was Colonel Félix Zuloaga's victory at El Limón on 22 July.
 However, the rebellion proved impossible to suppress and, on 18 January 1855, Zuloaga surrendered after being besieged at Tecpan.
 By April, the rebels were making progress in most parts of Mexico, but especially in Michoacán, which prompted Santa Anna to lead one last offensive into that province on 30 April 1855.
 The rebels retreated instead of engaging Santa Anna's army, and, unable to crush them, he eventually returned to Mexico City.
 When Mexico City denounced Santa Anna, he abdicated on 12 August 1855 and fled into exile. Álvarez's forces marched into the capital with a "brigade of rustics called Pintos (ferocious warriors so called because in earlier times, they wore face paint).
-In the capital there was widespread popular support for the Revolution of Ayutla, with people gathering in the Alameda Park and waiting hours to sign a document in support of Mexico City for the revolution. Álvarez then assumed the office of President of Mexico.
+In the capital there was widespread popular support for the Revolution of Ayutla, with people gathering in the Parque Alameda and waiting hours to sign a document in support of Mexico City for the revolution. Álvarez then assumed the office of President of Mexico.
 Once the rebels occupied Mexico City, they confiscated all of Santa Anna's property so as to recoup the indemnity from the Gadsden Purchase that Santa Anna's regime had squandered.